BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 - **code bundle size**,
 - **payload (HTML & data) size**.

 At the same time, devices have improved their performance, but not all of them.
+Connectivity can also be a limiting factor, depending on the context of use.
 As a result, we are faced with a real fact: an app with client-side rendering is slower to display and interact than an app with server-side rendering.

 In order to reduce each of these three costly aspects, Ryan mentions three concepts that new versions of recent JS frameworks, such as React 19, are developing: